Many consumers aren’t aware that forgiven credit card debt may be taxable income, and it shows up on an IRS 1099-C form

 It is, according to the Internal Revenue Code.
 For example, a person with $10,000 in credit card debt who negotiates to pay only $6,000 of the balance would have $4,000 in forgiven debt income.
 That $4,000 must be reported as “other income” on Line 21 of the 1040 tax form.

 Depending on the amount of debt forgiven, the taxpayer’s income level, deductions and other factors, the consumer could face a sizable tax bill come mid-April.

 The number of debt cancellation forms sent to taxpayers – and the Internal Revenue Service – shot up after the recession.
 It fell for the first time in 2016.

-Still others are not filing the 1099-Cs with their federal income tax returns – putting taxpayers at risk for IRS audits, penalties and fines.
+Still, others are not filing the 1099-Cs with their federal income tax returns – putting themselves at risk for IRS audits, penalties and fines.
 Consumer credit counselors and tax attorneys say few consumers are aware of the tax implications of settling to pay a lesser amount than they owe in credit card debt.

 Negotiating with creditors, debt collectors and debt buyers to pay a fraction of the amount owed is a common practice in the industry, often accomplished through third-party agents such as consumer credit counselors or debt settlement specialists.

-“Debt buyers are willing to negotiate a discount, sometimes, depending on a person’s circumstances, at a very significant discount off the entire balance, to settle the debt,” says Donald Maurice, a partner at the Maurice Wutscher law firm in New Jersey who represents debt buyers.
+“Debt buyers are willing to negotiate a discount, sometimes, depending on a person’s circumstances, at a very significant discount off the entire balance, to settle the debt,” says Donald Maurice, principal at the Maurice Wutscher law firm in New Jersey, who represents debt buyers.